ibmf-bioinformatics/MeStanG/README.md

 * MeStanG modules and Manual: Daniel Ramos Lopez

+## Cite

+Use the following doi to cite the usage of this tool: https://doi.org/10.3390/biology14010069

 ## Issues and help

 Users can send any questions about MeStanG usage on the issues tab, before submitting an issue please consider looking through the manual and browsing existing issues.